-Whether your baby is one month old, one year or 3 years you’ve probably noticed how he or she takes any chance to communicate with you and have a say on what’s going on around him or her.
+Whether your baby is one month old, one year old, or 3 years old you’ve probably noticed how he takes any chance to communicate with you and have a say on what’s going on around him.
 Recent studies have been placing more and more weight on children’s right to be heard about matters that affect them.
 It is through their participation on daily matters that their self-esteem is enhanced, overall capacities are promoted, their sense of autonomy and independence is heightened, and they work on their social competence and resilience.

-These studies suggest that sometimes we underestimate children’s capacity for participation; kids aren’t passive recipients for care and protection.
-Every day there is more and more evidence suggesting that from a very early age they are (1) experts in their own lives and are capable of communicating their unique point of view on any given experience, (2) they’re skillful communicators with a wide range of “languages” to articulate their views, (3) they’re active agents with the power to influence and manipulate the world around them, and (4) they’re meaning makers capable of constructing/interpreting meaning in their lives.
+These studies suggest that, sometimes, we underestimate children’s capacity for participation; kids aren’t passive recipients for care and protection.
+Every day there is more and more evidence suggesting that from a very early age they are (1) experts in their own lives and are capable of communicating their unique point of view on any given experience, (2) they’re skillful communicators with a wide range of “languages” to articulate their views, (3) they’re active agents with the power to influence and manipulate the world around them, and (4) they’re meaning-makers capable of constructing/interpreting meanings in their lives.

-The forms and extent to which your child expresses his or her opinion and is able to participate will of course vary as your child grows older:
+The forms and extent to which your child expresses his opinion and is able to participate will of course vary as your child grows older:

-- During the first months, they will communicate through crying, gurgling, laughing, body movement and gestures.
+- During the first months, he will communicate through crying, gurgling, laughing, making body movements and gestures.
 The fact that babies look to participate in social activities and are expressive around other people means that they quickly pick up social cues.

 - At 4 years, children have a greater sense of independence along with more cognitive and language skills.
 They can now begin to create their own rules and decision-making processes through play.

-Can you think of ways in which we can promote the participation and expression of our children in daily matters?
+Can you think of ways to promote the participation and expression of our children in daily matters?
 Leave a comment and share with other parents out there!

 If you want to learn more, feel free to visit this link: https://eric.ed.gov/?id=ED522740